kdiffin/swagtask/README.md

   - **I'm gonna do this boring shit later, going a bit forward so i can do websockets**
   - [ ] Error handling, SQL, better authz

-    - [ ] ADD RBAC AND RLS INSTEAD OF THIS BS EXISTS SHIT!
+    - [ ] ADD ACTUAL RBAC AND RLS INSTEAD OF THIS BS EXISTS SHIT!
     - [ ] take a look at whole codebase sql and search for security issues before proceeding
-    - [ ] add some serverside error handling that gives back descriptive errors instead of sql (its secure but make it responsive to the user rn)
+    - [ ] add some serverside error handling that gives back descriptive errors instead of sql (its secured rn but make it responsive to the user)
     - [ ] add alphabetical sorting to everything after created_at so its uniform!

   - [ ] add decent error logging